Sure independence screening in generalized linear models with NP-dimensionality: Sure screening properties with MMLE

 provided that $b''(\cdot)$ is bounded or

-and some sufficiently small positive constants $a$ and $d$, where $G(|x|) = \sup_{|u| \leq |x|} | b'(u)|$. \end{theorem}
+and some sufficiently small positive constants $a$ and $d$, where $G(|x|) = \sup_{|u| \leq|x|} | b'(u)|$. \end{theorem}

-Note that for the normal and Bernoulli distribution, $b''(\cdot)$ is bounded, whereas for the Poisson distribution, $G(|x|) = \exp(|x|)$ and Theorem 3 requires the tails of $X_j$ to be light.
+Note that for the normal and Bernoulli distribution, $b''(\cdot)$ is bounded, whereas for the Poisson distribution, $G(|x|) = \exp(|x|)$ and Theorem~\ref{the-3} requires the tails of $X_j$ to be light.
 Under some additional conditions, we will show in the proof of Theorem~\ref{the-5} that

-where $\bSigma = \var(\bX)$, and $\lambda_{\max} (\bSigma)$ is its maximum eigenvalue.
+where $\bolds{\Sigma}= \operatorname{var}(\mathbf{X})$, and $\lambda_{\max} (\bolds{\Sigma})$ is its maximum eigenvalue.
 The first equality requires some efforts to prove, whereas the second equality follows easily from the assumption

-The implication of this result is that there can not be too many variables that have marginal coefficient $|\beta_j^M|$ that exceeds certain thresholding level.
+The implication of this result is that there cannot be too many variables that have marginal coefficient $|\beta_j^M|$ that exceeds certain thresholding level.
 That achieves the sparsity in final selected model.

-When the covariates are jointly normally distributed, the condition of Theorem~\ref{the-3} can be further simplified.

-\begin{proposition} Suppose that $X$ and $Z$ are jointly normal with mean zero and standard deviation 1.
-For a strictly monotonic function $f(\cdot)$, $cov(X, Z) = 0$ if and only if $cov(X, f(Z)) = 0$, provided the latter covariance exists.
+When the covariates are jointly normally distributed, the condition of Theorem~\ref{the-3} can be further simplified. \begin{proposition} Suppose that $X$ and $Z$ are jointly normal with mean zero and standard deviation 1.
+For a strictly monotonic function $f(\cdot)$, $\operatorname{cov}(X, Z) = 0$ if and only if $\operatorname{cov}(X, f(Z)) = 0$, provided the latter covariance exists.
 In addition,

-for any $c > 0$, where $\rho = E X Z$, $g(x) = E f(x + \varepsilon)$ with $\varepsilon \sim N(0, 1-\rho^2)$. \end{proposition}
+for any $c > 0$, where $\rho= E X Z$, $g(x) = E f(x + \varepsilon)$ with $\varepsilon\sim N(0, 1-\rho^2)$. \end{proposition}

 The above proposition shows that the covariance of $X$ and $f(Z)$ can be bounded from below by the covariance between $X$ and $Z$, namely